 1> Which cities are residents eligible to apply for adoption?

-FKD currently accepts adoption applications from the following cities in Canada and Seattle and LA in the US.
-Applicants from cities not listed will only be considered at the sole discretion of the adoption team.
+FKD currently accepts adoption applications from the Greater Toronto Area, the Greater Vancouver Area in Canada and Seattle, Portland, and LA in the US.

 2> Do you send Korean dogs to Europe or other countries ?